intentionally-left-nil/pixelfed-docker/README.md

 1. Figure out how to copy the directory to your remote webserver.
 For example, you could run `rsync -av pixelfed-docker user@yourwebhost.com:/home/user/pixelfed-docker`, or similar
 1. Open an SSH tunnel to your webhost.
 Type the remaining commands in your SSH tunnel
 1. `cd pixelfed-docker` (wherever you copied it to)
-1. `docker compose --profile setup build`
 1. `docker compose --profile setup run initialize`
 1. `docker compose --profile prod up`
-1. If you need the reverse proxy, then you also want `docker compose --profile prod-proxy up`
-1. Navigate to your website.
-When you first visit, you might get a SSL warning about self-signed certificates.
-Wait 2-5 minutes for the registration to automatically finish
-1. Refresh your browser after 5 minutes and the SSL certificate should be installed
 1. Figure out how to autostart docker on your webhost.
 For example:

 ```